kaydoh/data-journalism/openrefine/readme.md

 #### Create a consistent format

-We're now going to use the regular expression to extract the month and year of the date, and then turn it into a date field that can be sorted when you're done.
+We're now going to use the regular expression to extract the month and year of the date.
+Then we can turn it into a true date field that can be sorted when you're done.

-Using regular expressions in the transformation menu is a little different than in the filter.
+To change the values, use **Edit cells->Transform** .
+Using regular expressions in this calculator box is different than using them in the filter.
 Specifically, you have to provide wild cards on either side of your regular expression.
 They're not assumed they way they are in other languages and in the filter.
 They also require you to include a "/" at the beginning and end of the expression, which is NOT in quotation marks.
 (The "/" is pretty common as a way to start and end regular expressions in other languages.)

 I'm not creating a new field, since I can always use the Undo/Redo menu in this case to re-extract my dates if I mess up.